 Chicken Salad with Thyme

-- 1 teaspoon dijon mustard
+- 1 Tablespoon dijon mustard

-- 1 teaspoon chopped fresh thyme leaves
+- 1 Tablespoon chopped fresh thyme leaves (or 1 teaspoon dried)

-- 3 ounces cooked boneless skinless chicken breast I used Costco Rotisserie chicken breast
+- 12 ounces cooked boneless skinless chicken breast I used Costco Rotisserie chicken breast

 - salt and pepper to taste